Orange and Cranberry Biscotti

 - 1 Teaspoon Baking powder

-Divide the dough into two equal pieces and mold each piece into a log shape.
-Bake for 30-35 minutes until it's starting to become golden brown.
+Divide the dough into two equal pieces and shape each piece into a log.
+Each log should be approximately 2-inches wide and 1-inch deep.

-Using a serrated knife, gently cut the warm log into slices.
-Lay the slices flat on your baking tray and return them to the oven for a further 10 minutes, flipping them over half way through.
+When the logs are semi-cool, use a bread knife to gently cut them into 1-inch slices.
+Lay the slices flat on your baking tray and return them to the oven for a further 5-8 minutes on each side, until dry in the middle.